Kamrul-Hassan-007/open-repo/README.md

 # open-repo
-trying to figure out how everything works..!
+trying to figure out how everything functions..!